-Lo cation: Auth DHCP Config -> Authentic ation Add/Edit RADIUS/ Authentication s ervers server, enter localho st in the IP Address ne grouping of serv s field.
-Servers ers is allowed, authentication servers (RAD may be setup as round rob the Default grouping.
-A futu in, or failover.
-F ailover servers r may be re-ord ered in the accompanying 1) Grouping Default 🛟 e grouping to add d the server to 2 2) Type ACCS 🛟 Select the ACCT=Ac e type of server (counting) (ACCS=Auther ntication; 3) Order Round Robin • Choose the type of order (if different from the other configured servers in the selected grouping, they will all be changed.
-IP Address Enter the authentic he server (ent er localhost to use built-i 5) Port server port (exa ation may leave 1646,1812,1813) (built-i 6) Secret have the Enter the shared secret here.
-Both the server and client need to have the same.
-It is case sensitive (built-in authentication may leave this blank) Commit Limit Displayed Entries: te ter a value here and press xt somewhere in them. enter to limit the e returned result s to only thos e containing the search Currently configur Get CSV ed RADIUS/Auth entication ser vers: Grouping Туре Order IP Address Port Secret DEFAULT ACCS RR 127.0.0.1 0 N/A [Edit] [Delete] ACCT RR 127.0.0.1 0 N/A [Edit] [Delete]
+server, enter localhos addition, editing, a st in the IP Addres e grouping of serv ervers nd deleting of a s field.
+Servers ers is allowed, t authentication servers (RADI may be setup as round robin the Default grouping.
+A futur US or Built-in A Authentication). allover servers r may be re-orde ared in the accompanying 1) Grouping 0 Default 🛟 Select the e grouping to ad d the server to 2) Type ACCS 🛟 e type of server (counting) (ACCS=Authen itication; 3) Order 0 Round Robin • m the other configured ill all be changed.
+IP Address Enter the authentic he server (ente er localhost to use built-in 5) Port Enter the server port (examples: 1645,1646,1812,1813) (built-in authentication may leave this blank) 6) Secret same.
+It is case erver and client need to t-in authentication may imit Displayed ter a value here and press e nter to limit th e returned result ts to only those commit e containing the search Currently configure Get CSV ed RADIUS/Auth Grouping Туре Order IP Address Port Secret DEFAULT ACCS RR 127.0.0.1 0 N/A [Edit] [Delete] DEFAULT ACCT RR 127.0.0.1 0 N/A [Edit] [Delete] Figure 6

-addded.
+Please note that as of 5.3.0, two features have been addded.
 A new packet, interim-update (ALIVE) accounting packets can be sent from the DHCPatriot system to the RADIUS server.
 Turning this setting on in System Configuration -> General Setup will cause the DHCPatriot system to send an ALIVE packet each time the lease is renewed.
 This could be problematic on systems with many broken devices sending lots of renews rapidly.
 Secondly, forwarding of RADIUS accounting packets to one or more arbitrary destinations has been added.
 A new type of server (AFOR) has been added to the authentication setup.
 The DHCPatriot does not wait for an accounting response with these types of destinations.
 This feature can be used for sending accounting data to Sandvine or Procera traffic shapers or various CALEA devices, for example.